djeada/Algorithms-And-Data-Structures/notes/graphs.md

 E: 10
 ```

-Step 6: E remains, but no update is possible.
+VI.
+E remains, but no update is possible.

 Final shortest paths from A: